sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ![Server Scheme](../../../../images/Making-use-of-a-15-year-old-laptop/Server%20Scheme.jpeg)

 So, if you want to access your server over the Internet like you would access `photos.google.com`, what you have to do is:
-1. Buy a domain name, and add a DNS record that points to your public IP.
+1. Buy a domain name.
+2. Add a DNS record that points to your public IP.
+If your public IP is dynamic, set up an utility that dynamically updates the DNS record.
-2. In your router's settings forward the appropriate ports to your server.
+3. In your router's settings forward the traffic on appropriate ports to your server.
-3. If you have multiple apps/websites on your server configure a "reverse proxy" that points to the correct application/website you want to access.
+4. If you have multiple apps/websites on your server configure a "reverse proxy" that points to the correct application/website you want to access.

 That sounds like a lot.
 FORTUNATELY, there IS an easier way – Tailscale.